paceuniversity/cs389f2021team9/README.md

 US8	Secret	F		As a developer, I should be able to block but mark the restrict area or private area to users so that users will not go to the wrong place accidently

-US9	Database	NF		As a developer, I should be able to creat a datebase as a cerntain structure as "RoomName - Picture - LocationDetail" so that I can make the activities link with the database to show the contents other than make too many pages.

 US10	Main Gates Pics	NF	As a user, I should be able to see the gate pic of the location from app so that user can make sure they arrive at the right place.

 US11 Search Function	F 	As a user, I should be able to use search function so that I can easily find the place.